-- 1. These merit badges are longer than one hour.
+- 1. These merit badges/activities are longer than one hour.
 Do not schedule another class during these times. - 2.
 Lifeguard Training will require the Scout to spend all day at the waterfront.
 Scouts must be at least 15 years old and a Blue Swimmer.
 There is an additional \$150 fee for this training.
 Participants may need to complete testing on Saturday morning.
 Successful completion of the course earns ARC Lifeguarding w/ First Aid, CPR/FPR w/ AED in addition to BSA Lifeguard. - 3.
 WP Wilderness Patrol Scouts will have priority sign up for these 2:00 p.m. classes. - 4.
 Participants must hold a CT Safe Boaters Certificate or, if resident of another state, the appropriate equivalent. - 5.
 Not a merit badge. - 6.
 Recommended for Scouts 13 years and older.
 Experience has shown younger Scouts are unlikely to complete all requirements. - 7.
-Some time in the afternoon and/or evening will be needed to complete badge requirements. - 8.
+Some time in the afternoon and/or evening may be needed to complete badge requirements. - 8.
 SCUBA Diving Merit Badge will require participants to spend all day at the waterfront.
-Scouts must be at least 14 years old.
+Scouts must be at least 14 years old and Blue Swimmer.
 A SCUBA specific medical form is required in addition to the regular camp medical record.
-There is an additional \$275 fee for this program.
+There is an additional \$325 fee for this program.
 Successful completion of this weeklong program earns the Scout the SCUBA Diving Merit Badge, SCUBA BSA patch, the NAUI SCUBA Diving Certification Card and SAHI Basic First Aid and CPR certification.
 Adults may also take this course to earn the diving and first aid certifications.
 Registration deadline for this merit badge is May 31.
 A minimum of four youth participants is required for the course to be held.
 Maximum class size: 8. - 9.
 Must not have already earned rifle shooting merit badge. - 10.
 Additional \$50 fee for this program. - 11.
-Additional materials will need to be purchased to complete these merit badges.
+Additional materials will need to be purchased to complete these merit badges. - 12.
+Shotgun Shooting merit badge is for Scouts who are 14 years or older and who have completed rifle merit badge.
+Classes will be held Monday Friday.
+An additional fee of \$15 will be added to the registration fees when a Scout registers online for this merit badge.
+This fee is for two boxes of ammunition, which is the minimum required for qualification.
+If a Scout needs additional ammunition to complete the merit badge, it will be available at the range for \$7 per box of 25 shells.
+Scouts may need to be at the range during open time to practice/qualify for the merit badge.
+Class limited to 10. - 13.
+An additional fee of \$20 will be added to the registration fees when a Scout registers online for this merit badge.